FGAA-FPN: Foreground-Guided Angle-Aware Feature Pyramid Network for Oriented Object Detection: Proposed Method

 The final foreground-modulated feature is obtained via residual scaling:

 where $\odot$ denotes element-wise multiplication, $\alpha$ is a learnable or predefined scaling factor, and $\hat{F}_i$ is the output feature after calibrated foreground-aware modulation.

-This residual formulation ensures that foreground emphasis acts as a soft and adaptive prior, preserving the original feature structure while selectively enhancing object-related responses.
-By conditioning modulation on both spatial foreground confidence and channel-wise feature context, FGFM enables stable and effective foreground enhancement at early pyramid levels.
+This residual formulation treats foreground emphasis as a soft adaptive prior, preserving the original feature structure and avoiding hard removal of ambiguous regions.
+By conditioning modulation on spatial foreground confidence and channel-wise context, FGFM enables stable foreground enhancement at early pyramid levels.